seepick/LocalSportsClub/README.md

 * ad venues table: "last visited (nullable)" column
 * ... no-show for freetraining possible?? try it yourself ;)
 * make it possible to manually convert activity from noshow into checkedin (or somehow detect programmatically?)
-* remember window size/position on exit and redo on startup

 ## Backlog